 Yes!
 We regularly schedule “Bring a Friend” days for our WODs.
 This would be a great opportunity to ask your friend to come check out CrossFit.
-Alternatively, we offer FREE Community workouts every Thursday at 6:30pm (Arvada and Broomfield locations), and Saturdays at 9:00am (Arvada), and 10:15am (Broomfield).
+Alternatively, we offer FREE Community workouts every Thursday at 6:30pm and Saturdays at 10:15am.
 Check out our blog for upcoming “Bring a Friend” days.

 Starting CrossFit can be confusing because there is a whole new language to learn.
 We created this blog post to explain some of our most common abbreviations.